 More importantly though is checking the polarity as if wired up incorrectly the live could come through the neutral making appliances lethal.

-If you have a tent it might be worth getting a dedicated European EHU (this EHU has a European adaptor to UK power sockets).
+If you have a tent it might be worth getting a dedicated European EHU or a conversion kit.

 Caravans and motorhomes are accommodated at most parks.